Blond Angel case: For the media

-Other "blonde angels"
+Other "blond angels"

-On October 22, it was announced that a second "blond angel" had been found the day before in a Romani camp in Ireland: in Tallaght, on the outskirts of Dublin, following an anonymous tip-off on Facebook, police held a seven-year-old girl for two days, despite the birth certificate and passport given by the family.
-A similar scenario occurred with a two-year-old boy detained for the same day in Athlone, in the center of the country.
-In both cases, the Irish authorities took a child away from a Romani family because he was blond and blue-eyed, unlike his siblings; until DNA tests concluded that he was indeed his parents' child.
+On 22 October 2013, it was announced that a second "blond angel" had been found the day before in a Romani camp located in Tallaght, on the outskirts of Dublin, Ireland. following an anonymous tip-off on Facebook, police held a seven-year-old girl for two days, despite the child's birth certificate and passport given by the family.
+A similar scenario occurred with a two-year-old boy detained for the same day in Athlone, in central Ireland.
+In both cases, the Irish authorities took a child away from a Romani family simply because he was blond and blue-eyed, unlike his siblings; until DNA tests concluded that he was indeed his parents' biological child.

-These new cases of "blond angels" were prompted by media coverage of the Greek affair, on which the Irish media had begun, as elsewhere, to follow the lead of their Greek counterparts.
+These cases were prompted by media coverage of the Greek affair, on which the Irish media had begun, as elsewhere, to follow the lead of their Greek counterparts.
 By following suit, the police triggered a reversal of direction.
-From October 22 onwards, dozens of articles in the daily papers denounced prejudice against the Romani and the family dramas it entailed, as well as the excesses of official services accused of engaging in racial profiling.
-These criticisms prompt a return to the Greek case, where the same failings are denounced.
+From 22 October onwards, dozens of newspaper articles denounced prejudice against the Romani and the family dramas it entailed, as well as the excesses of official services accused of engaging in racial profiling.
+These criticisms prompted a return to the Greek case, where the same failings were denounced.

-In marginalized communities such as Serbia, Romani people were reporting an upsurge in racial discrimination.
+In marginalised communities, such as in Serbia, Romani people were reporting an upsurge of racial discrimination.
 In Novi Sad, skinheads attempted to kidnap a child in front of his home because his Romani father, Stefan Nikolic, was not as fair-skinned as him; however, the assailants fled when the father threatened to call the police.

-Two other cases, which appeared during the same week, were at the same time relaunches of the Ben Needham affair.
-In Thessaloniki, northern Greece, a young, fair-haired Romani man was suspected of being the blond child who had disappeared on the island of Kos on July 24, 1991, and underwent DNA testing.
-At the same time, the Kos police received video footage of a religious ceremony filmed near Limassol, in southern Cyprus: in the midst of a group of Roma, a young man with light brown hair and blue eyes appeared, resembling the composite of the missing child.
-Alerted by Interpol, the Cypriot police issued wanted notices illustrated with images from the video.
-On October 28, a young man who recognized his photo in the video presented himself to the Limassol police and agreed to take a DNA sample.
-As in the previous case, the test results were negative.
+Two other cases, which happened during the same week, were, at the same time, relaunches of the Ben Needham affair.
+In Thessaloniki, in northern Greece, a young, fair-haired Romani man was suspected of being the toddler who had disappeared from Kos in July 1991, and underwent DNA testing.
+At the same time, Kos police received video footage of a religious ceremony filmed near Limassol in southern Cyprus: In the midst of a group of Roma, a young man with light brown hair and blue eyes appeared, resembling the age progression image of what the missing child would look like as an adult.
+Alerted by Interpol, the Cypriot police issued wanted notices illustrated with screencaps from the video.
+On 28 October 2013, a young man who recognised his image in the video presented himself to the Limassol police and agreed to provide a hair sample for DNA analysis, which was passed on to the Needham family via South Yorkshire Police.
+As in the previous case, DNA testing proved the man was not Ben Needham.